apear9/rdwplus/README.md

     ## [1] "site.shp"    "streams.shp"

 Note that the `overwrite` option simply allows the dataset we're importing to overprint any existing layers with the same name in the current GRASS mapset.
 Note also that the name of the file in the GRASS mapset is not the same as the full file path.
 Instead, it is `basename(filepath)`.
+We can use the function `vibe_check` to check if the vector and raster data are currently in the mapset.

 Data preprocessing
 ------------------